kieranbelworthy/spreadsheet-exercise/README.md

 # Future Enhancements
 - Support Equations with more than 2 values and operations (ie. =A1+B1/C1)
-- Equation editing: when focusing on cell with equation, the user should be able to edit equation
 - Support further operations:
     - AVERAGE
     - MIN, MAX